Congratulations on your recent admission to the USC Thornton School of Music!

 Please visit the Graduate Welcome Website to find information on a variety of important topics including financial aid, housing, orientation, immunization requirements, tuition and fee payment methods, prior degree verification, and more.

-Be sure to review the New Student Checklist to ensure that you complete the steps necessary to enroll at the university.
-(Exceptions to the checklist: you’ll register for classes during or soon after Thornton’s Graduate Orientation, and you can’t pay your tuition until after registration – all other items on the checklist should be completed before orientation.)
+Be sure to click “Next Steps” on the welcome website to ensure that you complete the steps necessary to enroll at the university.
+(Exceptions: you’ll register for classes during or soon after Thornton’s Graduate Orientation session, and you can’t pay your tuition until after registration – all other items on the checklist should be completed before orientation.)

 Tuition and Fees